 If you believe your care during pregnancy or birth was negligent?
 Furthermore, this was the cause of an injury to yourself or your child?
 Talk to The Medical Negligence Experts to find out about claiming compensation.

 You deserve the same standard of care for treatment in a private hospital or an NHS trust.
 There is no doubt that there are times when staff are under enormous pressure.
 Moreover, even the most skilful can make a mistake.
 But there is no reason you suffer an injury or fall ill as the result of substandard care.

 Claims for hospital negligence can include anything from failing to read a patient’s notes correctly before administering medication to lack of regular maintenance of equipment that can lead to a misdiagnosis.

 Misdiagnosis Claims from Medical Negligence Solicitors in Cardiff

 There is a variety of reasons medical misdiagnosis occurs.
 Sometimes a GP is lax in assessing a patient or making a referral.
 Meanwhile, other successful claims have been due to a mistake from:

 The law accepts that it is possible for health professionals to take all reasonable steps and a patient still be misdiagnosed.
 However, where cases involved a clear failing towards a patient, The Medical Negligence Experts use Law Society certified lawyers that can assist in obtaining appropriate compensation.

 Cosmetic Surgery Claims

-Cosmetic surgery negligence claims can cover surgical treatments like breast augmentation and liposuction, and treatments like tattoo removal, facial fillers, and dermabrasion.
-If you believe your injury was caused as the result of negligence, then talk to the team at The Medical Negligence Experts.
+Cosmetic surgery negligence claims can cover surgical treatments like breast augmentation and liposuction.
+Plus, treatments like tattoo removal, facial fillers, and dermabrasion.
+If you believe your injury is the result of medical negligence, then talk to the team at The Medical Negligence Experts.
 We may also be able to assist if you went abroad for treatment.